geaden/easy_table/README.md

 It leaves rest content of the file.
 Just rewrites section marked with `:stable:` and `:etable:`

-But you use it on your own risk, a I have no warranty that your data won't be corrupted after processing.
+But remember you use it on your own risk, as I have no warranty that your data won't be corrupted after processing.

 TODO